Nazi concentration camps: World War II

 In 1942, the emphasis of the camps shifted to the war effort; by 1943, two-thirds of prisoners were employed by war industries.
 The death rate skyrocketed with an estimated half of the 180,000 prisoners admitted between July and November 1942 dying by the end of that interval.
 Orders to reduce deaths in order to spare inmate productivity had little effect in practice.
-During the second half of the war, Auschwitz swelled in size—fueled by the deportation of hundreds of thousands of Jews—and became the center of the camp system.
+During the second half of the war, Auschwitz swelled in size – fueled by the deportation of hundreds of thousands of Jews – and became the center of the camp system.
 It was the deadliest concentration camp and Jews sent there faced a virtual death sentence even if they were not immediately killed, as most were.
 In August 1943, 74,000 of the 224,000 registered prisoners in all SS concentration camps were in Auschwitz.
-In 1943 and early 1944, additional concentration camps—Riga in Latvia, Kovno in Lithuania, Vaivara in Estonia, and Kraków-Plaszów in Poland—were converted from ghettos or labor camps; these camps were populated almost entirely by Jewish prisoners.
+In 1943 and early 1944, additional concentration camps – Riga in Latvia, Kovno in Lithuania, Vaivara in Estonia, and Kraków-Plaszów in Poland – were converted from ghettos or labor camps; these camps were populated almost entirely by Jewish prisoners.
 Along with the new main camps, many satellite camps were set up to more effectively leverage prisoner labor for the war effort.

 Organization

+Beginning in the mid-1930s, the camps were organized according to the following structure: